-An act of deception by which a student misrepresents that he/she has mastered information on an academic exercise that he/she has not mastered.
+Cheating is an act of deception by which a student misrepresents that he or she has mastered information on an academic exercise that he or she has not mastered.
 Examples of cheating include but are not limited to:

-A. Copying from another student's test paper, project, or computer programs.
+A. Copying from another student's work such as test paper, project, or computer program.

-B. Allowing another student to copy from a test paper.
+B. Allowing another student to copy one’s work.

-D. Collaborating during a test with any other person by attempting to, or actually, requesting or receiving information verbally, in writing or electronically without authority.
+D. Collaborating during a test or competency performance with any other person by attempting to, or actually, requesting or receiving information verbally, in writing or electronically without authority.

-E. Using specifically prepared materials during a test (e.g. notes, formula lists, notes written on the student's clothing, etc.).
+E. Using specifically prepared materials during a test that are not allowed (e.g. notes, formula lists, notes written on the student's clothing or person, etc.).

 Academic misconduct is the intentional violation of college policies by tampering with grades, taking part in obtaining or distributing any part of a learning tool (such as quiz, test, paper, presentation, etc.), or submitting the same student’s work in more than one class without permission.
 Examples of academic misconduct include but are not limited to:

 A. Stealing, buying, selling, or otherwise obtaining all or part of an unadministered test.

 B. Selling or giving away all or part of an unadministered test, including answers to an unadministered test.